LastDemon99/IW5-Sripts/GSC/README.md

-# COD_CustomModes
+# GSC scripts for a Plutonium server

-GSC scripts for private games or a server in plutonium
+//Currently under development and updated